 In fact, Apple got a number of online initiatives running very early in the internet’s existence — even before Tim Berners-Lee created the World Wide Web.
 In the mid-1980s, Apple launched AppleLink.
 This ahead-of-its-time product was the first online service to use a Mac-style graphical user interface instead of a command-line interface.

 Created as a collaboration between Apple and General Electric Information Services, AppleLink was intended for use by Apple dealers.
 It was an online support service, designed to cut costs on traditional necessities like phone calls, paper documents and more.

 GE charged Apple around $300,000 per year to host the service.
 Users then paid $10 to $100 per hour for using it.
 This depended on where customers were based and what service they required.

 Inside Apple, AppleLink functioned as an internal email service.
-Later on, in 1991, it was memorably the service used by astronauts who sent the first email from space, using a Macintosh Portable.
+In 1991, it was memorably the service used by astronauts who sent the first email from space, using a Macintosh Portable.

 Having seen the success of AppleLink, Apple approached Quantum Computer Services about setting up an AppleLink Personal Edition for regular users.
 The service was introduced at an event called AppleFest in Boston on May 20, 1988.

 Apple priced the service at $15 per hour during prime time and $6 per hour off-peak.
 Users also paid a $35 annual fee.